 Small tattoos are an elegant option for women.
 Tiny ink is appealing because it looks neat and delicate.
-Although you will be somewhat restricted in the design you choose because you cannot opt for something extremely detailed, these little pieces are more budget-friendly and require less time to complete.
+Although you will be somewhat restricted in the Medusa tattoo design you choose because you cannot opt for something extremely detailed, these little pieces are more budget-friendly and require less time to complete.
 That also means not as much pain!
 Another major pro is that you are not limited in terms of placement; you can get tattooed on your wrist or your finger if you so desire.

 2. Traditional Medusa Tattoo

 Medusa tattoos are rich in symbolism, but the wearer’s style makes each tat so unique.
-A popular choice could be a traditional tattoo.
+A popular choice could be an American traditional tattoo.
 The technique is known for its bold colors and thick lines.
 It is the type of piece that will make a statement and get you noticed; plus, there is a timelessness about it.
 Women choosing to get this ink should consider the placement; since it is so striking, you probably want to get it in an area that you can show off!

 3. Realistic Medusa Tattoo

-Realistic tattoos are impressive because it looks as though your ink has come to life.
+Realistic Medusa tattoos are impressive because it looks as though your ink has come to life.
 Modern tools and body artists’ skills have made this technique increasingly popular, and it is not hard to see why; the result is quite spectacular.
 When deciding on this ink, it is incredibly important to find a tattoo artist specializing in the style.
 It is a piece that requires an incredible amount of detail and will need to be tattooed on an area of skin that is large enough to allow for this.

 4. Sexy Medusa Tattoo